 The amended regulations came into force in March 2014 but allowed for a CIL exemption for self builders building either a new dwelling, an annex to an existing dwelling or an extension to an existing dwelling intended to be your principal private residence.
-While this is good news for Self Builders, there are caveats and the procedure to claim exemption which must be followed to the letter.
+While this is good news for Self Builders, there are caveats and the procedure to claim exemption must be followed precisely (see diagram below).

-Any exemption must be granted prior to the commencement of the development or the full levy due will apply.
+Any exemption must be granted prior to the commencement of the development or the full exemption will not be applied.
 You will usually need to advise the local planning authority before commencement, so be sure to seek agreement to the formal claim for exemption before starting any work on site.

 The key documents and forms you need can be found on the Planning Portal, together with guidance as to how to apply for a self build exemption:

-Section 106 payments are a planning contribution requested to support affordable housing.
+Section 106 payments are the planning contribution requested to support affordable housing in England and Wales.
 In 2014, Self-builders were declared exempt from S106, but this was successfully challenged in 2015 and deemed unlawful.

-The current status is unsure, so contact your local authority and investigate their approach to Section 106 contributions.
-Some are still exempting, but not all.
+The current status remains unclear, as a few poor-practice councils insist on levying affordable homes contributions on self builds, so contact your local authority and investigate their approach to Section 106 contributions.

 In March 2014 the Government published a consultation on Planning Performance and Planning Contributions.
 This consultation sought views on changing the assessment criteria on how local planning authority performs and importantly on changing the threshold for Section 106 (S106) contributions for small- to medium-sized developments.